python/cpython/Doc/howto/clinic.rst

 parameters **must** be keyword-only.
 Any arguments passed to the converter in Argument Clinic will be passed along to your :py:meth:`!converter_init` method.
-See :py:class:`CConverter` for a list of members you may wish to specify in your subclass.
+See :py:class:`!CConverter` for a list of members you may wish to specify in your subclass.

 .. module:: clinic